-The shape of the total product curve is a function of specialization, teamwork and utilising the variable input with the fixed inputs.
-The TP (total product) curve represents the total amount of output (end result) that an enterprise can manufacture within a provided amount of labor.
-As and when the amount of labor changes, total output changes.
+The shape of the total product curve is a function of specialisation, teamwork, and utilising the variable input with the fixed inputs.
+The TP (total product) curve represents the total amount of output (end result) that an enterprise can manufacture within a provided amount of labour.
+As and when the amount of labour changes, the total output changes.

-We quantify units of labour along with the horizontal axis and output (end result) along with the vertical axis.
-With L quantities of labour, the enterprise can manufacture q1 quantities of output at most.
+We quantify the units of labour along with the horizontal axis and the output (end result) along with the vertical axis.
+With L quantities of labour, the enterprise can manufacture q1 quantities of output.

-According to the law of variable proportions, the marginal product of an input initially increases and after a definite level (degree) of employment, it starts decreasing.
+According to the law of variable proportions, the marginal product of an input increases initially.
+After a definite level (degree) of employment, it starts decreasing.

-The MP curve hence, looks like a reverse ‘U’ shaped curve as in diagram Average And Marginal Product Curves.
+Hence, the MP curve looks like a reverse U-shaped curve in the average and marginal product curves.
 Now, let us see what the AP curve appears to be.
-For the 1st unit of the variable input, one can easily have a look at it and come to a conclusion that both the MP and AP are alike.
-Now as we rise the amount of input, the MP increases.
-AP being the aggregate of marginal products, also increases, but increases less than MP.
-After a point, the MP starts decreasing.
-As long as the value of MP stays higher than the value of the AP, the AP continues to increases.
-Once MP has decreased sufficiently, its value becomes less than the AP and the AP also starts decreasing.
-AP curve is also reverse ‘U’ shaped.
+For the first unit of the variable input, one can easily have a look at it and come to the conclusion that both MP and AP are alike.
+Now, as we increase the amount of input, MP increases.

-This is a detailed and an elucidated information about the concept Shapes Of Total Product, Marginal Product And Average Product Curves.
-To learn more, stay tuned to BYJU’S.
+This is detailed and elucidated information about the concept of the shapes of total product, marginal product, and average product curves.
+To learn more, stay tuned to our website.